Seattle Pedestrian Accident Attorneys

 - Internal Injuries: Internal organs can suffer substantial damage in pedestrian accidents.
 Internal bleeding, punctured lungs, or damage to the liver, spleen, or kidneys are potential injuries that may not be instantly obvious but can be life-threatening if not promptly treated.

 - Lacerations and Soft Tissue Injuries: Pedestrians may suffer deep cuts, bruising, or damage to muscles, ligaments, and tendons.
-While these injuries may seem less severe, they can lead to chronic pain and complications, significantly if the soft tissue is severely damaged.
+While these injuries may seem less severe, they can lead to chronic pain and complications, especially if the soft tissue is severely damaged.

 - Emotional Trauma: Beyond the physical injuries, pedestrian accidents can have a lasting psychological impact.
 Victims may experience post-traumatic stress disorder (PTSD), anxiety, depression, and other mental health challenges because of the accident.